Managing Director CV, Template & Examples

 Career History on a Managing Director’s CV

-The history should show the job title, general responsibility, possibly the size of the organisation (in terms of revenue), and achievements within the business (which can be anything from improvement in profitability, or turnaround of companies, increased market share).
+The history should show the job title and general responsibility.
+Include the size of the organisation’s revenue.
+Also, include achievements within the business.
+These could be improved profitability, successful turnarounds, or increased market share.

 It’s important to distinguish this section from a job description.
-Again, because of the breadth of the role and responsibilities, Managing Directors may have many achievements in their career.
-To differentiate themselves, rather than providing a long list, they should focus on what is relevant and essential for the role they are applying for.
+Managing directors may have many achievements in their careers.
+This is because of the breadth of their roles and responsibilities.
+To differentiate themselves, they should focus on what is relevant and essential for the role they are applying for.
+They should avoid providing a long list.

 Achievements for a Managing Director’s CV